 "Officially, this is the 30th anniversary of what I refer to as the day the music died, which is the last broadcast day of the old KAAY," said Barry McCorkindale.
 He began working at the radio station shortly before it changed formats and organized Friday night’s gathering at the Oyster Bar in Little Rock.

-Rex Nelson recalled for the crowd hearing KAAY while he was growing up in Arkadelphia, saying it inspired him to go into radio in his hometown as a teenager, before moving on to working for newspapers, serving as a political advisor, and today being president of Arkansas Independent Colleges and Universities.
+Rex Nelson recalled for the crowd hearing KAAY while he was growing up in Arkadelphia, saying it inspired him to go into radio in his hometown as a teenager, before moving on to work for newspapers, serve as a political adviser, and today being president of Arkansas Independent Colleges and Universities.

 "For those of us of a certain age, 1090 was the soundtrack of our childhood," he said to applause.

 "What [Station Manager] Pat Walsh did and the people he surrounded himself with is that they made that station the very core of what the state of Arkansas was, who we were, from the music, to the personalities, to the newscasts that you heard," Nelson said.